Microsoft is using 400 million PCs to build antivirus protection

 If new malware is detected on any computer running Windows 10 in the world, Microsoft said it will be able to develop a signature for it and protect all the other users worldwide.
 The first victim will be safe as well because the virus will be set off in a virtual sandbox on the cloud, not on the person's device.

-Microsoft is looking at artificial intelligence as the next solution for security as attacks get more sophisticated.
+Microsoft sees artificial intelligence as the next solution for security as attacks get more sophisticated.

 "If we're going to stay on top of anything that is changing that fast, you have to automate," Lefferts said.